omechris/conquest-web/README.md

 Based on the Conquest PACS server (https://ingenium.home.xs4all.nl/dicom.html).
 Using php, javascript, html5.
 With this app you can
-- search on several Dicom tags such as Patient name, ID, Accession nr, date etc.;
+- search on several Dicom tags such as Patient name, ID, Accession nr, StudyDate etc.;
 - manage the database;
 - view and download images in Jpeg format, annotaded as well as plain;
 - view and manipulate images using a build-in Dicom viewer (https://github.com/OHIF/Viewers/tree/master/StandaloneViewer);